OpsiPackages/documentation/NewPackages-HOWTO/Makefile-HOWTO.md

     TARGET               = $(OPSI_PACKAGE_NAME)_$(SOFTWARE_VERSION)-$(OPSI_PACKAGE_VERSION).opsi

-This is the absolute minimum required in the action section:
+The following is the absolute minimum required in the action section:
-Note: All indents in the *ACTION* section must be *TAB* characters, not four spaces, not eight spaces, TABs.
-This is essential.
-The make command *will* fail if you do not use TABs.

     # ACTION
     .PHONY: clean distclean